MicrosoftDocs/Hololens/hololens/AppDeploy-Overview.md

 ## Mobile Device Management (MDM)

-The [MDM / Company Portal](AppDeploy-Intune.md) provides IT decision-makers and administrators to privately auto-install (push) their in-house, line-of-business apps, or purchase apps through the store for a group of users.
-The **Company Portal** is an experience that is downloaded via the MDM channel.
+The [MDM](AppDeploy-Intune.md) provides IT decision-makers and administrators to privately auto-install (push) their in-house, line-of-business apps, or purchase apps through the store for a group of users.
+HoloLens devices work best with Microsoft Intune.
+The **Company Portal** is a downloadable experience only offered by Intune to give users finer-grained control over IT-managed apps.

 > [!NOTE]
 > The following instructions are for users who want to manage their applications with Intune.
 Microsoft recommends using Intune for application and device management.